Akshay Kumar: 2012–2021: Continued widespread success

-2013–present: Other critical and commercial success

-His first release in 2013 was Special Chabbis which earned a positive critical reception and was moderately successful at the box office.
+His first release in 2013 was Special 26 which earned a positive critical reception and was semi-hit at the box office.
 Although the movie earned him positive reviews and commercial success, trade analysts noted that the movie could have done much better business due to its good content and Kumar's high-profile.
 Milan Luthria chose Kumar to play the character of Shoaib Khan (based on Dawood Ibrahim) in the gangster film Once Upon ay Time in Mumbai Dobaara!, sequel to Once Upon a Time in Mumbaai.
 It proved to be a below average at the box office.
 The film was declared a "flop" by Box Office India.
 It received mixed reviews however Kumar's acting was praised by a majority of critics.
 In a review for Hindustan Times, Anupama Chopra wrote that Kumar "makes a stellar killer".
 Madhureeta Mukherjee of The Times of India praised Kumar's performance and said that "Bhai act with flamboyance and mojo ...
 He gets a chance to do what he does best – herogiri (albeit less menacing, more entertaining), with charisma and clap-trap dialoguebaazi."
 Al Pacino saw the film's trailer and promos and admired Kumar's portrayal of Shoaib Khan, a gangster.
 He said that the promos and posters reminded him of his own The Godfather.
 Kumar said of Pacino's response: "A touch of appreciation is always held dearly in an actor's arms, even if it's from the simplest of people like our beloved spot boys.
 But to have your work spoken of so kindly by the world's most admired gangster Al Pacino himself – I had goose-bumps thinking about him watching the promo!
 I was so humbled, not only as an actor but as a fan of his legendary work."
-Rajeev Masand of CNN-IBN criticized Kumar for his "in-your-face flamboyance".
+Rajeev Masand of CNN-IBN criticised Kumar for his "in-your-face flamboyance".
 After the film's mainly negative reviews, Kumar lashed out at critics, accusing them of lacking an understanding of the audience and the basic ideas of filmmaking.
 Built on an approximate budget of ₹1 billion, it was the first major Hindi language film to be shot in Oman.
 Kumar received a nomination for Best Actor in a Negative Role at Zee Cine Awards.